Peter Morley (filmmaker): Career

-Morley became a television producer in England, working for Yorkshire Television in television's infancy.
+Morley became a television producer in England, working for Associated-Rediffusion in Independent Television's infancy.
 Programmes were turned around quickly, from inception to production and broadcast.
 In February 1959, Morley and former Fleet Street journalist Cyril Bennett interviewed Paula Hitler, as well as Hitler's adjutant, chauffeur and pilot, the only interviews they ever gave.
 At that time, with much of Germany and London still in ruins from the war, neither Morley nor Bennett had ever seen a programme about Hitler.
 The interview with Hitler's sister was included in Tyranny: The Years of Adolf Hitler, which was seen by 10 million people.
 Following that success, Morley made films on a variety of topics, including an original studio production of Benjamin Britten's opera The Turn of the Screw, a film about life in post-war Japan, another about the work of members of the London Symphony Orchestra and in 1964, a documentary about racially mixed marriages, a very controversial subject at the time.
-He went on to direct the BAFTA-winning television coverage of the state funeral of Sir Winston Churchill and the "monumental" television series The Life and Times of Lord Mountbatten.
+He went on to direct the BAFTA-winning television coverage of the state funeral of Sir Winston Churchill and the "monumental" television series The Life and Times of Lord Mountbatten before moving to the new Yorkshire Television.

 In 1978, Morley produced the award-winning Women of Courage about four women who risked their lives to save others during the Nazi era, Hiltgunt Zassenhaus, a German; Sigrid Helliesen Lund, a Norwegian pacifist; Mary Lindell, an Englishwoman and Maria Rutkiewicz, a Pole.
 Also in 1978, he produced Kitty - Return to Auschwitz about Kitty Hart's return to Auschwitz, which won six awards from different countries.